What Is the Most Common Type of Lift Truck Accident?

 - Spinal cord damage

-Even if your injuries do not seem serious, it is crucial to have them checked out by a doctor.
+Even if your workplace accident injuries do not seem serious, it is crucial to have them checked out by a doctor.
 The sooner you start treatment, the sooner you can start recovering.

 How to Prevent Forklift Accidents

 Forklift operators should be adequately trained and certified.
-(CDC) says that most fatal lift truck accidents happen when a forklift crushes a worker, overturns or falls from a loading dock.
+Most fatal lift truck accidents happen when a forklift crushes a worker, overturns or falls from a loading dock.

-Forklift operators should also be aware of their surroundings and never operate lift trucks in crowded areas.
-If possible, industrial trucks’ or lift truck operators should avoid using the forklift in areas with pedestrians.
+Every lift truck operator should also be aware of their surroundings and never operate lift trucks in crowded areas.
+If possible, industrial trucks' or lift operators should avoid using the forklift in areas with pedestrians.

 Other essential safety precautions are ensuring that the forklift is maintained correctly.
 All parts should be in good working order, and a qualified technician should regularly inspect the truck.